 Another cool little feature that can be utilized in Pegas' flight mode is the control handles that can be held by Tekkaman as shown below.

 In conclusion, Tekkaman Blade with Pegas is a great set in the Soul Spec line-up.
 What really separates this set apart from others in the Soul Spec line is the more simplified approach that Bandai took with this set.
-A good example of this is that their is no removable armor to loose and it doesn't try to do too much or have an exorbitant amount of accessories.
+A good example of this is that there is no removable armor to lose and it doesn't try to do too much or have an exorbitant amount of accessories.
 In my opinion, this set is one of the most well balanced to date in the Soul Spec line....Fun, yet uncomplicated....who could ask for anything more?

 |Posted 14 December, 2009 - 17:25 by Shogundan|